Hurrian religion: Religious centers

 The centers of Hurrian religious life were temples, known as purli or purulle.
 No separate exclusively Hurrian style of temple construction has been identified.
 Of the few which have been excavated, these in the east, for example in Nuzi, follow the so-called "bent axis" model well documented in Mesopotamia from the third millennium BCE onward, while the western ones in Syria often adhere to a local plan with an axially arranged forecourt, a cella with a niche for a statue, and an antecella.
 However, exceptions from the latter rule are known, as a temple from Alalakh, the temple of the weather god of Halab and a building from Ugarit often described as a Hurrian temple follow the bent axis model.
-While typically temples were dedicated to major members of the Hurrian pantheon, such as Teššub, Allani or Ishara, they often also housed multiple minor deities at the same time.
+While typically temples were dedicated to major members of the Hurrian pantheon, such as Teššub, Allani or Išḫara, they often also housed multiple minor deities at the same time.

 The notion that specific gods could favor, and reside in, specific cities was present in Hurrian religion, and by extension is attested in Hittite rituals dedicated to Hurrian deities.
-For example, Teššub was associated with Kumme, Šauška with Nineveh, Kušuḫ with Kuzina, Nikkal with Ugarit, Nabarbi with Taite, and Ishara with Ebla.
+For example, Teššub was associated with Kumme, Šauška with Nineveh, Kušuḫ with Kuzina, Nikkal with Ugarit, Nabarbi with Taite, and Išḫara with Ebla.
 While Kumarbi's connection with Urkesh is well documented, in the earliest sources the city was seemingly associated with Nergal.
 It has also been proposed that his name in this case served as a logographic representation of Kumarbi or perhaps Aštabi, but this remains uncertain.
 A secondary cult center of Kumarbi was Azuhinnu located east of the Tigris.